 - Admission denied - applicants who are denied may reapply after one (1) year

 Applicants who have been offered either full or provisional admission may, in extreme circumstances, apply for a deferral of their entrance, not to exceed two quarters.
 Applications for deferrals are accepted on a space-available basis.

 An application for deferral will not be processed until the admission deposit is received.
 Students deferring admission must do so by the end of the first week of class in the quarter for which they were accepted.
 Students applying for a deferral of admission must meet any and all new admission requirements for that entrance year.
 A student who desires a deferral must make a request in writing to the Admissions Office.
 A nonrefundable deferral application fee is required to transfer a deposit to a new entering class.

 Applicants who have submitted a full application for admission to SCNM and do not complete the process may submit a re-application for up to 2 years after initial application.
 This does not include applicants who were denied admission to SCNM, they must submit a new application.
 The following items must be received by the Admissions Office to be considered for reapplication:

 - Complete the reapplication form

 - Official transcripts for any course work completed since original application

-Applicants for reapplication must complete the interview process and all other prerequisites for admission.
+Applicants for reapplication must complete the interview process, prerequisites, and all other requirements for admission.

-Applications to SCNM will stay active (on file) for no more than one year.
+Applications to SCNM will stay active (on file) for two years.
 After this time, an applicant must reapply for admission by submitting a full application packet (including letters of recommendation, transcripts and fees), meet new admission requirements (if applicable), and participate in the interview cycle.